 - Three LMUS courses in one focus area: popular and global music; music technology and new media; or music history, theory, and criticism (at least two of these courses must be at the 3000 level)

-- Three elective courses in any of the music focus areas
+- Three elective courses in any of the music focus areas.
+At least two must be 3000 level or higher.

 - ULEC 2320: Aesthetics or another designated aesthetics course